Your Take Control Account

 Get Your Ebooks

-Once you’ve logged in, you can access your books in a variety of ways from your Take Control Library page:
+Once you’ve logged in, you can access your books from your Take Control Library page:

-Download a free update: If a version newer than what you purchased appears on the Downloads page, click a link to download it.
+- Download a free update: If a version newer than what you purchased appears on the Library page, click a link to download it.
 (Depending on where you bought your ebook and how you are viewing it, there are quite a few ways to see what version it is.
 For example, if you download a file from our site to a Mac, the filename in the Finder contains the version number.
 The first sentence in the Read Me First of a Take Control ebook will tell you the version number; in a Crash Course, the version number also appears in the Read Me First.)
+Note: The Library currently shows links for the most recent version of each ebook you’re entitled to, and “Order Date” is when you originally ordered the book—not when you most recently ordered an update.
+In the future we’ll be reorganizing the Library page for increased clarity.

 Get Free Updates

 We create free updates to our books when we want to make a few changes—or even a bunch of changes—but not so many that we are creating a new edition that would be analogous to a new printed-book edition.
 When that happens, your new ebook will automatically become available on your Take Control Downloads page.
-You’ll also (unless the update is utterly trivial) receive an email message alerting you to its presence.
+You’ll also (unless the update is utterly trivial) receive an email message alerting you to its presence, assuming your contact preferences allow such messages.

 To cover fast-changing topics, we maintain a blog for each book, which you can view either from the book’s catalog page or through your account:

-From your Take Control Downloads page: Click the title of the ebook that you’re interested in; then, click the Blog tab.
+- From your Take Control Library page: Click the title of the ebook that you’re interested in; then, click the Blog tab.

-The top of the Blog tab on the Ebook Extras page usually has an entry outlining our update plans for the book.
+The Update Plans tab on the book’s catalog page may have an entry outlining our update plans for the book.

 Thank You and Future Thoughts